Does Your Company Have a Healthy Employee Turnover Rate?

 How to improve your turnover rate

-Turnover is a result of many factors, but reducing turnover comes down to one thing: listen to your employees’ needs.
+Turnover is a result of many factors, but reducing turnover comes down to one thing: listening to your employees’ needs.

 Here are some things you can do to bring down a high employee turnover rate.